appleseed is an open source, physically-based global illumination rendering engine primarily designed for animation and visual effects.

 appleseed supports fully programmable shading via Sony Pictures Imageworks’ Open Shading Language (OSL), RGB/spectral/mixed rendering, fast and robust transformation and deformation motion blur, state-of-the-art ray traced subsurface scattering, exhaustive Python and C++ APIs and many other production-oriented features.

-Along with the core renderer, the team is actively developing high quality integrations:
+Along with the core renderer, the team is actively developing high quality integrations for common Digital Content Creation applications:

 appleseed is also the default rendering engine of Image Engine’s Gaffer.